 - 1. With the cursor inside the effective display area, roll the wheel to show TARGET CANCEL / EXIT in the guidance box. - 2.
-Roll the trackball to place the cursor on the ARP target or reference target to cancel tracking. - 3.
+Roll the trackball to place the cursor (+) on the ARP target, reference target or lost target you wish to cancel tracking. - 3.
 Push the left button or the wheel to cancel tracking on the target selected. - 4.
 To finish, push the right button.